Goeppertia warscewiczii (Calathea Jungle Velvet) Indoor Care and Propagation Guide

 Propagation

-Calathea warscewiczii (Calathea Jungle Velvet) is propagated by plant division at the beginning of the growing season during repotting.
+Goeppertia warscewiczii (Calathea Jungle Velvet) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
+Dividing the plant at this time hastens establishment as it is in the active growth phase.

 Calathea warscewiczii, Calathea Jungle Velvet

-Calathea warscewiczii (Calathea Jungle Velvet) growing problems indoors include drooping leaves, loss of leaf color, brown leaf tips, curled and yellow leaves, plant death, pests and diseases among others.
+Goeppertia warscewiczii (Calathea Jungle Velvet) growing problems indoors include drooping leaves, loss of leaf color, brown leaf tips, curled and yellow leaves, plant dying, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Drooping leaves